breinwald/breinwald.github.io/uhi-boston.md

 }
 </style>

 This study examines urban heat island patterns across Boston, Massachusetts and adjacent municipalities using census tracts as the unit of analysis.
-The satellite imagery used in the study was collected on July 30, 2025, which was selected because of minimal cloud cover and high air temperatures (~86°F) to provide reliable land surface temperature data and to capture peak urban heat island conditions.
+The satellite imagery used in the study was collected on July 30, 2025, which was selected because of minimal cloud cover and high air temperatures (~86°F) to provide reliable land surface temperature (LST) data and to capture peak urban heat island conditions.

 Datasets: Landsat 9 (Collection 2 Level-2), 2020 Census Tracts (MassGIS), 2022 American Community Survey 5-year estimates; accessed via NHGIS (IPUMS).